 The proposed Area Plan for the Nakase Property is a residential community development designed to meet the diverse buyer profile and demographic.
 The Nakase Property encompasses up to 675 homes arranged in two and three-story configurations.
-The community ranges from low medium to medium density on 51 net acres; up to 101 high density senior affordable units with 2-4-story elevator-accessed buildings with surface parking and amenities on 2.6 acres; a public 10-acre school site (11.5 gross acres) which accommodates up to 1000 students from kindergarten through sixth grade; 4.8 acres centrally located Central Park, out of which 2.3 acres is open for public use, allowing community gatherings activities such as farmers markets as well as a 2.5 acre private community clubhouse and private recreational facility for use by residents only; a total of 2.62 acres of Neighborhood Mini Parks, open for public use, allowing each community to host a centrally located park; a 3.59 acre Neighborhood Park with amenities including a dog park as well as large open lawn that can be used as a soccer field or other field sports; and 10.4 acres of open space habitat and restoration area, bordering Serrano Creek, as well as trails & sidewalks connecting the neighborhoods to Serrano Creek Regional Trail System that will be open to the public.
+The community ranges from low density to medium density on 61 net acres; up to 101 high density senior affordable units with 2-4-story elevator-accessed buildings with surface parking and amenities on 2.6 acres; 4.8 acres centrally located Central Park, out of which 2.3 acres is open for public use, allowing community gatherings activities such as farmers markets as well as a 2.5 acre private community clubhouse and private recreational facility for use by residents only; a total of 2.62 acres of Neighborhood Mini Parks, open for public use, allowing each community to host a centrally located park; a 3.59 acre Neighborhood Park with amenities including a dog park as well as large open lawn that can be used as a soccer field or other field sports; and 10.4 acres of open space habitat and restoration area, bordering Serrano Creek, as well as trails & sidewalks connecting the neighborhoods to Serrano Creek Regional Trail System that will be open to the public.